Commercial fishing logbooks

 You can download examples of the information recorded in logbooks for each fishery from the list of fishing logbooks below.
 Make sure you record information as accurately as possible.
 Fisheries Queensland uses this information to ensure Queensland's fisheries remain sustainable.
 Commercial fishers who require a logbook should contact Fisheries Queensland on (07) 3087 8817.
 It is important that all the information in your logbook returns is correct.

-Use our species identification guide to accurately identify and report species.
+Use our fish species guide to accurately identify and report species.
 The guide includes:

 - the deepwater fish field guide (PDF, 548KB) (for use with the Queensland reef line multi-hook fin fish fishery logbook for commercial fishers operating in the L8 fishery)